s02singh/HARclassification/README.md

 ## Overview

 This web application predicts the risk of a heart attack based on user-input parameters such as sleep hours per day, cholesterol levels, obesity, and diabetes.
-It utilizes a logistic regression model trained on a dataset of relevant health features.
+It utilizes a random forest classifier trained on a dataset of relevant health features.

 ## Features